What are the reasons to get a Cane Corso Rottweiler Mix?

 Neither of the parent breeds have the stubbornness that is often associated with Mastiff breeds but rather an intense desire to please their owners.
 Add this to the fact that the Rottweiler is a highly intelligent dog who does well in obedience and trials and any Schutzhund based trials.
 Indeed, the Cane Corso can also be trained to a very good standard.

-A priority for this very dog will be loose leash walking and heel work as this dog may have a tendency to pull on the leash.
+A priority for this very powerful dog will be loose leash walking and heel work as this dog may have a tendency to pull on the leash.
 This should be prioritized along with establishing good safety behaviors such as ‘stay’ and ‘wait’ to ensure that this powerful dog is entirely biddable and manageable on a walk.

 Ideally this dog will develop really good recall, as this high-energy dog will enjoy romping around off the leash.